lf-lang/lingua-franca/example/C/src/ContainerizedFederatedHelloWorld/README.md

 # ContainerizedFederatedHelloWorld
 This is a basic example showing containerized federated execution.

-For more details, see: https://github.com/icyphy/lingua-franca/wiki/
+For more details, see: [Containerized Execution in Lingua Franca](https://github.com/lf-lang/lingua-franca/wiki/Containerized-Execution)

 ## Run instructions
 Put HelloWorld.lf in a src directory.